 Step 6: What to Do After You Pass the Bar Exam

-If you’ve recently passed the Michigan bar exam, congratulations!
-There are just a few more steps you need to take before you’ll be able to practice law in Michigan.
+If you have recently passed the Michigan bar exam, congratulations!
+There are just a few more steps you need to take before you will be able to practice law in Michigan.

 Be sworn in by a court

-A licensed Michigan attorney must make a motion in open court for your admission.
-At a mass swearing-in, you do not need to arrange for someone to make the motion.
-If you have a relative, mentor, or friend who is a Michigan attorney and you would like that person to move for your admission, you should arrange your own swearing-in with a Michigan circuit court or check with the local bar association hosting the mass admission ceremony you’d like to attend.
-In all events, you must also remit to the court the statutory $25.00 filing fee for the motion.
+A licensed Michigan attorney must make a motion for your admission in open court.
+At a group admission ceremony, the host bar association will arrange for someone to make the motion.
+If you have a relative, mentor, or friend who is a Michigan attorney and you would like that person to move for your admission, you should arrange your own swearing-in with a Michigan circuit court or check with the local bar association hosting the mass ceremony you would like to attend.
+In all events, you must also remit to the court the statutory $25 filing fee for the motion.

 After the motion is made, the court will administer the Lawyer’s Oath and enter an order admitting you to the State Bar of Michigan.
-You then sign the Order of Admission and email a copy to the court.
-The court will execute the signed order and send it to the State Bar of Michigan.
-The order will expire after three years.
+After the ceremony, follow the court’s direction for receiving a copy of the executed order and ensuring it is provided to the State Bar of Michigan.
+All orders of admission will expire after three years.

 Apply to the State Bar of Michigan for your license to practice law

-After you’ve been sworn in, you must submit an online SBM application.
-Your application is not complete without a copy of the Order of Admission from your swearing-in and payment of the fees.
-Once your SBM application, payment, and Order of Admission have been received and processed, SBM will assign your “P number,” which registers your license to practice law in Michigan.
-You can expect an email containing your P number about a week after you submit your application, and if you choose to receive a bar card, it will arrive in the mail two to three weeks later.
+After you have been sworn in, you must submit an online SBM application.
+Your application is not complete without a copy of the order of admission from your swearing-in and payment of all license fees.
+Once your SBM application, payment, and order of admission have been received and processed, SBM will assign your “P number,” which registers your license to practice law in Michigan.
+You can expect an email containing your P number about 10 business days after all documents and payment have been received, and if you choose to receive a bar card, it should arrive in the mail two to three weeks later.